boonebgorges/lodlam-user-import/readme.md

 Note that the plugin expects a users.csv file in the plugin directory as a source.
 You'll have to put it there manually.

 Originally created for lodlam.net.
-Thanks to them for supporting its development.
+Thanks to them for supporting its development and release under the GPLv3.